Is your bank one of the best banks in Syracuse NY?

 Where You Place Money: What type of account you’re going to place your money into.

 The type of account you choose often comes into play when you look at your future.
 Tying up your funds in long-term accounts is excellent for the high-interest rates, but keep a savings and standard checking open for living paycheck to paycheck.

 Future Plans: Take a look at your long-term goals.

 People with young children often focus on saving for college.
 As your children mature, you may be saving for life events such as weddings or moving expenses.
-Perhaps your home is going to need some repairs and you’re looking at home enhancement loans or a home equity line of credit.
+Perhaps your home is going to need some repairs and you’re looking at home improvement loans or a home equity line of credit.
 Later, we begin to think about retirement and our future financial security with IRAs.
 Placing your money in the right accounts will get you the best rates and options for what you need when you need it.

 Financial Security: Financial security is not just retirement and building a good portfolio.

 Financial interests are also thinking ahead, having access to enough money when you need it should something unexpected arise, or creating a good line of credit.
 Money Federal Credit Union offers many options to help you bank your way per your lifestyle.

 How do you find the best high-interest savings account?